dcos/dcos-ui/CONTRIBUTING.md

 npm test
 ```

-Use `test:watch` if you want the tests to run automatically on change:
+Use `test:watch` if you want the tests to run automatically when a file changes:

 ```sh
 npm run test:watch
 ```

 You can even pass parameters to the test engine (in this case jest), when you,
-for instance, want to run a single spec, for instance, `MesosStateUtil`
+for instance, want to run a single spec, for example, `MesosStateUtil`:

 ```sh
 npm run test -- --watch MesosStateUtil
 ```

-#### Example of a Unit Test
+### Example of a Unit Test

 This test verifies that unit `decomposePodTaskId` when given the input string
 "podname.instance-instancename.taskname" returns an object with the `podID`,